musa-509-fall-2021/course-info/hybrid-tips.md

-# Operating in a Hybrid In-person/Virtual Environment
+# Tips for Operating in a Hybrid In-person/Virtual Environment

 This course will be explicitly and intentionally hybrid.
 This means that we are all going to have to work together to ensure parity as much as possible in the in-person and virtual experiences.
-Additionally, someone will act as the "Assistant Facilitator" each lecture session to ensure that someone is keeping an eye on the virtual experience.
+Additionally, one of the in-person class participants will act as the "Assistant Facilitator" each lecture session to ensure that someone is keeping an eye on the virtual experience.

 ## How to participate virtually